ibm-cloud-architecture/refarch-analytics/docs/ICP/README.md

 There are two possible deployments to run DSX on ICP:

-* DSX developer which is the desktop version: web app for DSX, single user.
+* [DSX developer](#install-dsx-developer-edition) which is the desktop version: web app for DSX, single user.
-* DSX local with all the worker nodes to support machine learning and collaboration on models.
+* [DSX local](#install-dsx-local) with all the worker nodes to support machine learning and collaboration on models.

 A production deployment will use DSX local packaging as it will support collaboration between Data Scientists, business analysts and developers.
+Once installed validate the installation with at least a test for the following notebooks:
+* Learn basics about notebooks and Apache Spark: as it validate jupyter notebook, and spark kernels

 ## Install DSX Local

 ### Prerequisites

-DSX Local is shipped as a bundle product.
+DSX Local is shipped as a bundle product, and can be access via Passport Advantage.
+ICP needs to be configured with enterprise edition with at least two master and two proxy nodes, 3 worker nodes.
+The configuration and capacity planning for the platform will be addressed in a separate notes, and it will depend of the type of workloads deployed to the cluster.

 Once ICP is installed, install the following tools on one of the master nodes:

 * [bx](https://console.bluemix.net/docs/cli/index.html) CLI
 * [ICP Plugin](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/manage_cluster/install_cli.html) for bx CLI.

   The download can be retrieved from the master host using:

   ```bash
   # wget --no-check-certificate https://<master-host>:8443/api/cli/icp-linux-amd64
   ```

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) CLI
 * [helm](https://github.com/kubernetes/helm/releases/tag/v2.6.0) CLI v2.6.0